 Plumeria Passion

-Over 25 years of growing and sharing
+Nearly 30 years of growing and sharing

-On a beautiful Saturday morning, our son Steven was helping grandpa work in the yard.
-Grandpa accidentally broke off a piece of one of those plants.
+On a beautiful Saturday morning, our son Steven was helping Grandpa work in the yard.
+Grandpa accidentally broke off a piece of one of those plumeria plants.
 He told Steven, “Here, take this and put it in the ground in your yard and make your mama happy.”
 That was our first plant (a Celadine) that started it all for us in 1997.

 But Mike did not share Stacy’s excitement for plumeria at first.
 That process started when they went to Hawaii for their 20th anniversary in 2001.
 He got bored on the plane and grabbed a book Stacy brought – Jim Little’s Growing Plumerias in Hawaii.

-After that, Stacy needed help maintaining the plumerias and Mike offered.
+After that, Stacy needed help maintaining the plumerias, and Mike offered.
 He’s been taking care of them ever since.
-Mike says, “I feed them and Stacy is their friend.”
+Mike says, “I feed them, and Stacy is their friend.”

 Stacy has taught innumerable classes on making plumeria leis and arrangements over the years, inspiring so many to creatively utilize plumeria blooms to share their beauty.